mshafat/allthrusmartphone.xyz/content/blog/learn/the_principles_I_follow.md

 > “You can have everything you want in life if you help enough other people get what they want out of life.” - Jim Rohn

 It is so amazing.
-I have found the proof of it again and again, whenever I reveals my best secrets, strategies with people, immediately I came to know a better secrets, better strategeis from someone else or in the form of an epiphany.
+I have found the proof of it again and again, whenever I reveals my best secrets, strategies with people, immediately I came to know a better secrets, better strategies from someone else or in the form of an epiphany.

 2. What you say is what you do